oracle-livelabs/analytics-ai/generative-ai-chef/2-notebook-gpu-setup-green-button/notebook-gpu-setup-green-button.md

 When a notebook session is activated or created, the compute instance shape, block storage, VCN, and subnet are configured.
 These resources can only be changed by deactivating a notebook session, and then changing the configuration while activating the notebook session again.
 The size of the block storage can only be increased.

-*Estimated Lab Time*: 15 minutes
+Estimated Lab Time: ~15 minutes

 ### Objectives
-In this lab, you:

 * Use the Console to create a Data Science notebook session running on a GPU
 * Use the Console to open the Data Science notebook session